 Because members of the cabbage family, like brussels sprouts are susceptible to pests like imported cabbage worms, I cover the plants with a lightweight insect barrier fabric.
 This prevents the butterflies from laying eggs on the leaves.
 If you wish to protect your plants, cover immediately after planting.
 The fabric can be placed directly overtop the plants (leave plenty of slack for growth) or you can float the fabric on hoops.

 You can also grow brussels sprouts in containers, but choose large pots or fabric planters that offer plenty of root room for the big plants.
 Also, add compost to the planting medium to increase organic matter and water retention.

 Summer care and maintenance

 - Watering – Consistent water is essential to producing large, productive plants.
-If the summer is dry, water deeply twice a week and use a mulching material like straw, grass clippings, or shredded leaves to retain soil moisture.
+In dry conditions, water deeply twice a week and use a mulching material like straw, grass clippings, or shredded leaves to retain soil moisture.

 - Fertilizing – Because brussels sprouts are in the garden for such a long time, I fertilize twice during the season to encourage healthy growth.
 The first feed takes place about six weeks after planting and the second six weeks later.
 I use a liquid organic fish emulsion but any organic vegetable fertilizer will do.